ceford/cefjdemos-data-jdm-help-en/articles/banners/banners-edit-client.md

       example, if the current Article displayed has the keywords "cats, dogs, monkeys", any other Articles with at least one of these keywords will show in the 'Articles - Related' module.
-- **Use Own Prefix:** Whether or not to use the banner's prefix or that of the client.
+- **Use Own Prefix** Whether or not to use the banner's prefix or that of the client.
 Select *No* if you want to use the prefix of the banner client.
-- **Meta Keyword Prefix:** When matching meta keywords, only search for meta keywords with these optional prefixes.
+- **Meta Keyword Prefix** When matching meta keywords, only search for meta keywords with these optional prefixes.
 This improves performance.